aerogear/mobile-developer-console/README.md

 In order to run this service on local OpenShift, please follow the steps below:

-1. Provison a local OpenShift cluster using the [provision-mobile-client-service branch of mobile core](https://github.com/aerogear/mobile-core/tree/provision-mobile-client-service).
+1. Provison a local OpenShift cluster using the [provision-mobile-developer-console branch of mobile core](https://github.com/aerogear/mobile-core/tree/provision-mobile-developer-console).
 The only difference between this branch and the master is that this branch uses the stock web console image.
 2. Once the local OpenShift cluster is up and running, update the config of the ansible-service-broker to load APBs from an extra source by running the following commands:

     ```